Skip to content

 cd virtrigaud

-kubectl apply -k deploy/kustomize/base
+kubectl apply -k config/default

 Step 2: Verify Installation

-# Check that the manager is running
+# Manager pod is running

 kubectl get pods -n virtrigaud-system

-# Check CRDs are installed
+# All 10 CRDs are installed

-kubectl get crds | grep virtrigaud
+kubectl get crds | grep virtrigaud.io

-kubectl logs -n virtrigaud-system deployment/virtrigaud-manager
+kubectl logs -n virtrigaud-system deployment/virtrigaud-manager | head -5

 Step 3: Configure a Provider